portainer/portainer-docs/docs/v2.0/ad/nginx/rp-nginx.md

 ### Deploying in a Docker Standalone scenario

 To deploy Portainer behind NGINX Proxy in a Docker standalone scenario we will use a Docker Compose file.
-In the following docker-compose.yml you will find the configuration of the Portainer Server and NGINX Proxy.
+In the following docker-compose.yml you will find the configuration of the Portainer Server and [nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy).

 <pre><code>
 version: "2"